drublic/checklist/README.md

 - [ ] Count of all files
 - [ ] Size of all files combined
 - [ ] Download time of the page
-- [ ] Google Page Speed analyses (Desktop, Mobile and Mobile UX; x of 100)
+- [ ] Google Page Speed analysis (Desktop, Mobile and Mobile UX; x of 100)
+- [ ] SpeedIndex

 ### Rendering Performance

-- [ ] Image sizes are specified on the website
+- [ ] Intrinsic image sizes are specified in the markup
-- [ ] CSS is loaded in the header
+- [ ] CSS is loaded in the document head
-- [ ] Scripts are loaded in the footer
+- [ ] Scripts are loaded at the end of the document
 - [ ] Scripts are loaded with `defer`-attribute
-- [ ] Scripts are loaded in the header after styles are loaded
+- [ ] Scripts are loaded in the document head after styles are loaded
-- [ ] Scrollen is possible with 60fps
+- [ ] Scrolling is possible with 60fps
-- [ ] No usage of document.write
+- [ ] No usage of `document.write`

 ## Device performance

 - [ ] CPU usage
 - [ ] Memory usage
-- [ ] GPU Auslastung
+- [ ] GPU usage

 ## Cross-Browser

 - [ ] Website is loading on all current desktop browsers (Safari, Firefox, Chrome, IE11, EDGE)
 - [ ] Website is loading on all current mobile browser (Chrome for Android, iOS Safari)
-- [ ] For Shops: Checkout is usable on all devices and browser necessary
+- [ ] For Shops: Checkout is usable on all necessary devices and browsers
 - [ ] Viewport Meta Tag is used correctly
 - [ ] Usage of correct input types